|

 if your standard can match them.
 If yes, then you ask permission to

 join in.
 They are all nice people.
-There are other places in Woodlands,

 Q. Do you sponsor players?